Key Takeaways

 | Social interaction | Frequent | Family time, outings, structured play |

 Positive reinforcement usually works especially well with this breed.
 Their intelligence and desire to please often make them responsive to consistent training, but they still need structure and repetition.
-Families preparing for a new puppy may also find our first 48 hours with puppy guide helpful for those early routines and transitions.
+Families preparing for a new puppy may also find our how to take care of a puppy guide helpful for those early routines and transitions.

 Health and Lifespan